datahub-project/datahub/datahub-ranger-plugin/README.md

 hide_title: true
 ---
 # Configuring Authorization with Apache Ranger
-DataHub integration with Apache Ranger allows the DataHub customers to control DataHub authorization from Apache Ranger.
+DataHub integration with Apache Ranger allows DataHub Authorization policies to be controlled inside Apache Ranger.
-Customer can create users, groups and roles on Apache Ranger to control the authorization of users on DataHub.
+Admins can create users, groups and roles on Apache Ranger, and then assign them to Ranger policies to control the authorization of requests to DataHub.

-DataHub Apache Ranger Plugin configuration is consist of below configuration sections
+We'll break down configuration of the DataHub Apache Ranger Plugin into two parts:

-1. Configuring Apache Ranger Deployment
+1. Configuring your Apache Ranger Deployment
-2. Configuring the DataHub Deployment
+2. Configuring your DataHub Deployment

-> Disclaimer: All configuration shown in this documented were verified against [Privacera Platform](https://privacera.com/) v6.3.0.1.
+> Disclaimer: All configurations shown in this documented were tested against [Privacera Platform](https://privacera.com/) v6.3.0.1.

 # Prerequisites
-- Apache Ranger and DataHub are configured with same IDP
+- Apache Ranger and DataHub are configured for authentication via same IDP (either LDAP + JaaS or OIDC SSO)
-- Apache Ranger service should be running on HTTP
+- Apache Ranger service available via HTTP
-- Basic authentication should be enabled on Apache Ranger Service
+- Basic authentication is enabled on Apache Ranger Service

 # Configuration

-## Configuring Apache Ranger Deployment
+## Configuring your Apache Ranger Deployment

+Perform the following steps to configure an Apache Ranger deployment to support creating access policies compatible with DataHub.

 1. Download the **datahub-ranger-plugin** from [Maven](https://mvnrepository.com/artifact/io.acryl/datahub-ranger-plugin)
 2. Create a "datahub" directory inside the "ranger-plugins" directory where Apache Ranger is deployed.
 For example, to do this in a Privacera container
 ```bash